tonyscottpage/site/stories.markdown

 The meaningful story your team creates enables them to enjoy making a difference, and transparently holds you all to account.
 In this work we see mood shifts: frustration may transform into insight as truth is at last spoken, and into excitement as a different future starts to unfold.
 The team gets the inspiration of awakenings, pennies dropping, eyes lighting up!

 A positive forward-reaching story gives people a purpose, brings them to face the challenges, records their actions, installs new behaviour patterns and habits.
-And as they produce results, collective cofidence and reputation rises.
+And as they produce results, collective confidence and reputation rises.

 What new story could light your people up?